kxmii/Descriptionary-GMTK2023/README.md

 # Descriptionary-GMTK2023
 Submission for the 48 hour Gamemaker's Toolkit Gamejam.
 Designed the game, art and created much of the writing.
+We ended up being one of the 20 winners.
+Featured in this video: https://www.youtube.com/watch?v=tYxZ_LOlFnU

 # Download:
 https://fingerclap.itch.io/descriptionary